xwal/awesome-stars/README.md

 * [JDAnimationKit](https://github.com/JellyDevelopment/JDAnimationKit) - Animate easy and with less code with Swift
 * [SKPhotoBrowser](https://github.com/suzuki-0000/SKPhotoBrowser) - Simple PhotoBrowser/Viewer inspired by facebook, twitter photo browsers written by swift
 * [WKZombie](https://github.com/mkoehnke/WKZombie) - WKZombie is a Swift framework for iOS/OSX to navigate within websites and collect data without the need of User Interface or API, also known as Headless browser.
 It can be used to run automated tests / snapshots and manipulate websites using Javascript.
-* [SwiftyStoreKit](https://github.com/bizz84/SwiftyStoreKit) - Lightweight In App Purchases Swift framework for iOS 8.0+, tvOS 9.0+ and OSX 10.9+
+* [SwiftyStoreKit](https://github.com/bizz84/SwiftyStoreKit) - Lightweight In App Purchases Swift framework for iOS 8.0+, tvOS 9.0+ and macOS 10.10+
 * [SwiftyMarkdown](https://github.com/SimonFairbairn/SwiftyMarkdown) - Converts Markdown files and strings into NSAttributedString
 * [DynamicColor](https://github.com/yannickl/DynamicColor) - Yet another extension to manipulate colors easily in Swift
 * [PeekPop](https://github.com/marmelroy/PeekPop) - Peek and Pop with backwards-compatibility